psrok1/PSProcessMonitor/README.md

 ﻿# PSProcessMonitor

+**Warning:** Project is still under development and things described below are not fully working yet.
+Wait patiently for initial release!**

-Powershell cmdlet replacement for Sysinternals Process Monitor GUI.
+Powershell cmdlet utils for Sysinternals Process Monitor.

 ## Getting started